rackerlabs/docs-offerings/docs/api-reference/methods/get-products.rst

        Example: ``"name": "flavor_id", "value":"performance2-30"``.
    * - products.\ product.\ *description*
      - String
-     - A short, human-readable description of the product.
-Example: ``Windows - 30720 MB High Performance I/O 2 Server Instance``.
+     - The description of the product.
    * - products.\ product.\ *name*
      - String
      - The name of the product.
-Example: ``Windows - 30720 MB High Performance I/O 2 Server Instance``.
    * - products.\ *link*
      - Object
      - An info block that contains details about the link for the products